Lionkjgame1219/ModerationOVALOGICIEL/C2ServerAPI/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

    This feature can, sometimes, not work at every refreshes.
-This is due to how this program works.
-A more reliable system is gonna be implemented in future releases, but for now, don't expect a bug-free experience.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   After the board is populated, you can click on a player to have access to three buttons :